LinuxForHealth/health-patterns/ingest/README.md

 #### Kafka topics for the pipeline

 To submit data to the Ingestion pipeline, it needs to be posted to the configured Kafka topic.
 The Kafka topic to target depends on the pipeline you are running and the Nifi configuration.
-For example, in the Ingestion pattern the topic is called `ingest.clinical.in` as was used above.
+For example, in the Ingestion pattern the topic is called `ingest.topic.in` as was used above.
 This can be found and/or updated in the Nifi parameter context `cms_adapter_parameters` under the parameter `kafka.topic.in`.